who's walking who?

 Walking interviews took anywhere from 1 to 5 hours, so our strongest observations didn't come from questions we made; they came from the questions that came from answers we heard and the curiosities that sparked as we did the job with the walkers.

-From completing pickups and dropoffs to changing note-taking strategies on walks that moved over 4 miles per hour, our best work came from grounding ourselves in the environment and asking questions that arose from the gap between what we assumed and what we now saw being in the dog walking space.
+From completing pickups and dropoffs to changing note-taking strategies on walks that moved over 4 miles per hour, our best work came from grounding ourselves in the environment and asking questions that arose from the gap between what we assumed and what we saw being in the dog walking space.

 Additional info